mgechev/blog.mgechev.com/_drafts/scalable-angular2-application-architecture.md

 Now lets trace what will happen when we emit the `invalidGame` action.

-- The store will invoke all the reducers associated to it.
-Including the `gameReducer` above.
+- The store will invoke all the reducers associated to it, including the `gameReducer` defined above.
-- The `gameReducer` will produce a new game by setting the `invalid` property to `true`.
+- The `gameReducer` will produce a new game by setting the `invalid` property to `true` of the `state` object.
-- The `game$` observable will trigger a new value.
+- The observer associated to the `game$` observable will trigger a new value.
 - The `GameComponent` above will handle the change in the state with:

   ```ts